-Medicaid applicants that are single face a much harder road in becoming Medicaid eligible in New Jersey.
+Medicaid applicants who are single (widowed, divorced, never married) face a much harder road to becoming Medicaid eligible in New Jersey.
 The State has strict requirements for eligibility that forces many to spend down a significant portion of their assets to become eligible unless you know the secrets to protecting those assets.

 Some single individuals seek to gift assets to trusted friends outside the family in an attempt to qualify for Medicaid.
-This typically occurs when the individual is diagnosed with Alzheimer’s, a stroke or another major illness and knows they will need long term care very soon.
+This typically occurs when the individual is diagnosed with Alzheimer’s, Parkinson’s, a stroke or another major illness and knows they will need long term care very soon.
 Unfortunately, federal law provides that the “look-back period” is now five years, extended from what used to be only three years.
-This means that when applying for Medicaid, the State is allowed to look back at your finances from up to five years prior.
-If you have gifted assets within this period, these gifts still count against you for Medicaid qualification purposes.
+This means that when applying for Medicaid, the State is allowed to look back at your finances up to five years prior to the date you apply.
+If you have gifted assets within this 5 year period, these gifts still count against you for Medicaid qualification purposes.

 Some may think that no way will NJ look back at an asset given away three or four years ago, but let me be clear: I guarantee they will.
 It is important to plan for your long term care and qualifying for Medicaid today.
 Nobody has a crystal ball that can see into the future.
 We don’t know what the future has in store for us.
 Who knows how long it will be before you or your loved one needs some sort of long term care?
-Planning today is the safest way to ensure eligibility.
-We need to start the five year clock; the sooner the better, especially when diagnosed with an early on-set condition or significant age.
+Planning today is the safest way to ensure eligibility for many individuals.
+We need to start the five year clock; the sooner the better, especially when diagnosed with an early on-set condition or he or she has lived to a significant age.

-For those of you that are single, focusing on your income should be your first priority.
-You must keep in mind income from all sources needs to be considered.
+For those of you who are single, focusing on your income should be your first priority.
+You must keep in mind income from all sources is to be considered by Medicaid.
 This includes social security, pensions, annuities, VA benefits, etc.

-Here is a hypothetical example: Suppose Jim is a widowed veteran receiving Social Security income of $1,300 and income from a pension of $1,100.
+Suppose Jim is a widowed veteran, aged 76, receiving Social Security income of $1,300 and income from a pension of $1,100.
 While he has always been physically healthy, his Parkinson’s has become a big concern for the rest of his family.
 They decide collectively that it would be in his best interest to enter a long-term care facility so he can receive the 24 hour care he needs.
 The family finds a facility that seems ideal based on his needs and its location.
-The cost is $8,200 per month.
+The cost is $9,200 per month.
 He also has a pharmacy bill of around $300 per month.
-Jim has saved up $400,000 in savings and investments.
-So how should he pay for this long-term care?
+Jim has $400,000 in savings and investments.
+So how should he pay for his long-term care?

 Jim’s total income is $2,400, taking into account the $1,300 from social security and $1,100 from his pension.
-He also receives benefits in the amount of $1,644 tax free dollars from the Aid and Attendance Benefit, a wartime veteran’s pension which we will discuss in detail in a bit.
+He also receives benefits in the amount of $1,644 tax free dollars from his Veteran’s Aid and Attendance Benefit, a wartime veteran’s pension which we will discuss in detail in a bit.
 Adding this benefit to his income, the total is $4,044.
-Since his care and pharmaceutical costs are $6,500 together, he winds up $2,456 short.
-If we add this up for every month, Jim is looking at $146,360 over five (5) years that he must pay out of his own savings.
-Though his family’s financial assistance will be needed, this is a good start to successful financial planning.
-They understand where they stand.
-When the family consults with an Elder Care attorney, together they can determine what assets are appropriate to gift to family members, what amount should be left “at risk”, and what other financial determinations that can be made.
-Remember asset protection is still possible even for single persons in crisis.
+Since his care and pharmaceutical costs are $9,500 together, he winds up $3,456 short.
+If we add this up for every month, Jim is looking at $207,360 over five (5) years that he must pay out of his own savings.
+This figure does not include inflation or transition to a $13,000 per month nursing home.
+Now is a good time to start financial planning.
+The family understands where they stand.
+When the family consults with me, we can determine what assets are appropriate to gift to family members, what amount should be left “at risk”, and what other financial determinations that can be made.
+Remember asset protection is possible even for single persons in crisis.

-Although single individuals typically face a tougher road when it comes to Medicaid eligibility, married couples also face unique problems.
-The problems usually stem from a lack of knowledge of the Medicaid system and their right to avoid impoverishment.
+Although single individuals typically face a tougher road when it comes to Medicaid eligibility, married couples also face eligibility problems and challenges.
+The problems are usually caused by a lack of knowledge about the Medicaid system and their right to avoid impoverishment.
 Unfortunately, when many individuals finally realize their error, it’s often too late.

-Arguably the most common example is a misconception about what counts toward Medicaid’s eligibility rules.
+Arguably the most common example is a misconception about what counts toward Medicaid’s eligibility.
 Many people say something along the lines of, “My wife’s name isn’t on any of the bank accounts and most of the stocks and investments we have are in my name, so these assets are safe from Medicaid.”
+Or, since this is a second marriage, the assets I brought into the marriage are exempt from spend down.
 This is incorrect.
 New Jersey views all assets as jointly owned by married couples for purposes of eligibility.
-Therefore, it is irrelevant whose name is on what account.
+Therefore, it is irrelevant whose name is on what account or whether this is your second, thirds, or fifth marriage.
 All assets from both spouses will be taken into account when determining your financial eligibility and calculating your required spend down.

-Another common misconception is that couples can gift the assets to their children to avoid adverse Medicaid consequences when the time comes.
+Another common misconception is that couples can gift their assets to children to avoid adverse Medicaid consequences when the time comes.
 As previously mentioned, this tactic will not work.
 In fact, this is actually a major Medicaid rule violation, known as an “improper transfer.”
 The State’s rules pertaining to Medicaid and gifting are extremely strict and must be followed.
-Always be careful when gifting your assets, as it can have significant Medicaid and income/estate tax implications.
+Always be careful when gifting your assets, as it can have significant Medicaid and income/estate tax implications and elder exploitation consequences.

 The Spousal Impoverishment Act (Commonly Referred to as “Protecting the Community Spouse”)

 While long-term care costs for a declining loved one must be considered, one must also think about the costs of living and support for his/her spouse to live a comfortable lifestyle.
-Contained within Medicaid laws is the Spousal Impoverishment Act, which dictates how much in resources and assets one can live on should their spouse become sick and require care.
+Contained within Medicaid laws is the Spousal Impoverishment Act, which dictates how much in resources, assets, income the community spouse is allowed to keep and live on should their spouse become sick and require care.

 The Community Spouse Resource Allowance (CSRA)

-In New Jersey, a community spouse is given an allowance which is an amount of $$$ (i.e., assets, investment, CD’s, annuities, etc.) which he/she can keep without adversely affecting the sick and/or institutionalized spouse’s eligibility for Medicaid.
+In New Jersey, a community spouse is given a monthly spending allowance which is an amount of $$$ (i.e., assets, investment, CD’s, annuities, etc.) which he/she can keep without disqualifying the sick and/or institutionalized spouse’s eligibility for Medicaid.
 This allowance often is referred to by its acronym, CSRA.